crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 == Upgrade Notice ==

 = 1.5.5 =
-* Compat issue for post thumbnails with WP2.9 and WP3.0.
+* Compatibility issue for post thumbnails with WP2.9 and WP3.0.
 No Database changes...